-A reliable procurement system is designed for speed, efficiency and accuracy.
-Yet despite all precautions, problems ranging from human error to organizational shortcomings can still have a negative effect on a company’s procurement and purchasing ability, no matter how hard you try to prevent them.
-Here’s are five of the most common issues you’ll encounter as well as simple ways to fix them.
+A reliable procurement system is designed for speed, efficiency, and accuracy.
+Yet despite all precautions, problems ranging from human error to organizational shortcomings can still have a negative effect on a company’s procurement and purchasing ability.
+Here are five common procurement problems you’ll encounter as well as simple ways to fix them.

 1. Accidental Orders

 Did you order the wrong item?
 Or the wrong quantity?
 If you have a good relationship with your supplier, immediately follow up to admit the mistake and rectify the order.
 This can save you from considerable hardship in the long run.
-Given the speed of transactions these days, these types of ordering errors are still common, but they do raise concerns about the checks and balances that exist in your supply chain.
+Given the speed of transactions these days, ordering errors are common and require checks and balances that throughout your supply chain.
 Adopting a protocol that allows for approval from more than one person is one safeguard against mistakes like this in the future.

 2. Inflexible Suppliers

-Many procurement decisions correlate to a company’s risk management strategy: the lower the costs, the better they’re reflected on the bottom line.
-Most suppliers who recognize that will accommodate a purchasing company’s needs to maximize their performance.
+Many procurement decisions correlate to a company’s risk management strategy.
+The lower the costs, the better they’re reflected on the bottom line.
+Suppliers who recognize that accommodate a company’s needs to maximize their performance.
 Still, some suppliers may not offer discounts or insist that certain surcharges be included in the price.
-Before opting for rigid supplier, consider other negotiation options.
+Before opting for a rigid supplier, consider other negotiation options.
 Can the supplier pay for shipping?
-Are discounts available in larger bulk orders?
+Are discounts available for larger bulk orders?
 A skilled procurement professional like yourself will often find some wiggle room for negotiation and you’ll look good doing it.

 3. Exceeding Budget

-Chances are, procurement transactions that exceed your budget aren’t due to reckless spending if you have your company’s well-being in mind.
-It’s more likely that a communication (or coordination gap) is present in your procurement protocol and should be addressed as soon as possible.
+Chances are, procurement transactions that exceed your budget aren’t due to reckless spending.
+It’s more likely that a communication (or coordination gap) is present in your procurement protocol.
+This should be addressed as soon as possible.
 Regular budgetary updates affecting the financial status of all links in your supply chain, including budgetary changes, will go a long way towards rectifying that problem.